DukeLearningInnovation/kits/README.md

 ### Project Goals

-1. Provide students a unified interface for accessing the apps used by their kits
+1. Provide students a unified interface for accessing the apps used in their kits
 1. Provide faculty a catalogue of learning technologies for use in their kits
 1. Allow faculty to manage membership of and technologies used by their kits
 1. Provide information on learning technology management and policies.